Social Issues

 Overfishing

 Overfishing is exactly what it sounds like.
-We’re pulling more fish out of the ocean than the natural ecosystem can replenish, creating an unsustainable system that has put certain species on the edge of extinction.
-Overfishing has been a problem since at least the early 1800s, when the whale population was severely affected by humans looking for blubber to use in lamp oil.
+We’re pulling more fish from the ocean than the ecosystem can replenish, creating an unsustainable system that has put certain species on the brink of extinction.
+Overfishing has been a problem since at least the early 1800s, when the whale population was severely affected by humans seeking blubber for lamp oil.

-Commercial fishing industries are actually harvesting over 160 billion pounds of sea life out of the ocean every year – that’s nearly a half of a billion pounds every single day.
+Commercial fishing industries are actually harvesting over 160 billion pounds of sea life out of the ocean every year.
+That’s nearly half a billion pounds every single day.
 And if fishing rates continue apace, nearly all of the world’s fisheries will collapse in the next 30 years.

-One obvious outcome of this collapse is, no more fish for us.
-We’ll regale our grandchildren with unbelievable tales of shelves loaded with cans of wild-caught salmon, and how even poor kids could get a tuna sandwich for lunch from time to time.
+One obvious outcome of this collapse is that there will be no more fish for us.
+We’ll regale our wide-eyed grandchildren with unbelievable tales of shelves loaded with cans of wild-caught salmon.

-We don’t know exactly how the removal of entire species from the web of ocean life will affect the rest of the food chain and ecosystem, but various models make it clear that we can expect devastation that will lead to dead zones and impaired human health.
-As biodiversity in the ocean declines, that leaves more room for invasive species to colonize coastlines and further destabilize ecosystems.
-As algae-eating fish go extinct, algal blooms can pollute water and contribute to epidemics of disease in humans (and other species, too!).
+We don’t know exactly how removing entire species from the web of ocean life will affect the rest of the food chain and ecosystem, but various models make it clear that we can expect devastation, leading to dead zones and impaired human health.
+As ocean biodiversity declines, more room is left for invasive species to colonize coastlines and further destabilize ecosystems.
+As algae-eating fish go extinct, algal blooms can pollute water and contribute to epidemics of disease in humans (and other species, too).

 And while commercial fishing produces the vast majority of the fish we eat, there are still plenty of places where old-style fishing cultures are still catching enough for subsistence and a local economy.
 These cultures are being devastated by the die-off of their preferred seafood sources due to overfishing.